wwwqr-000/onion_ssh/README.md

 <h2>Use ssh trough Tor (Including tunnels.
 Based on plink syntax)</h2>

-Onion ssh is part of whiteavocado
+I created onion ssh as a part of whiteavocado